 I am not a friend of real-life spiders….especially those gigantic Texas-sized spiders that make me want to take the first plane back to Ohio.
-I do, however, enjoy using the plastic variety for crafts and activities.
-In the past I shared several spider activity ideas with you Now, I have even more ideas for your spider theme or Halloween theme.
+I do, however, enjoy using the plastic variety of creepy crawly spiders for crafts and activities.
+I shared several spider activity ideas in a past article.
+But now I have even more ideas for your spider theme or Halloween theme.

 Spider Web Craft